Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- The Marlins have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

-- When it comes to the total, the Marlins and their foes are 5-4-1 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by sportsbooks, the Marlins and their opponents are 4-5-1 when it comes to hitting the over.

-- Bookmakers have not posted a spread in any of the Marlins' past 10 matchups.
+- The Marlins' previous 10 matchups have not had a spread set by sportsbooks.

 Marlins Betting Records & Stats

-- The Marlins have been underdogs in 24 games this season and have come away with the win 11 times (45.8%) in those contests.
+- The Marlins have won in 11, or 44%, of the 25 contests they have been named as odds-on underdogs this year.

-- Miami has entered 21 games this season as the underdog by +100 or more and is 8-13 in those contests.
+- Miami has a record of 2-4 when it's set as an underdog of +145 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 50% chance of pulling out a win.
+- The moneyline set for this matchup implies the Marlins have a 40.8% chance of coming away with a victory in the contest.

-- So far this season, Miami and its opponents have hit the over in 19 of its 43 games with a total.
+- Miami's games have gone over the total in 19 of its 44 chances.

 - The Marlins have yet play a game with a spread this season.